5. Vector indexing

 ## [1] 1 2 3 4 5 6 7 8 9 10

-Given a vector x, x[i] returns its subset comprised of elements indicated by the indexer i, which can be a single vector of:
+Let x be a vector.
+Then x[i] returns its subset comprised of elements indicated by the indexer i, which can be a single vector of:

 • nonnegative integers (gives the positions of elements to retrieve),